 Video editing: Catherine Meyburgh.
 Dramaturg: Peter Galison

-In the installation's five large projections, drawings, animations, photographs, films, poetry and performance are combined.
-A complex soundtrack from megaphones atop high stands floods the room while, in the middle of the space, a mechanical construction - a breathing machine that inhales and exhales in regular, hypnotic breaths.
+In the installation's large projections, drawings, animations, photographs, films, poetry and performance are combined.
+A complex soundtrack from megaphones atop high stands floods the room while, in the middle of the space, stands a mechanical construction - a breathing machine that inhales and exhales in regular, hypnotic breaths.